 External limb lengthening methods: Ilizarov and Holyfix

-In this video, we will try to put some light on external limb lengthening methods, the most common of which are Ilizarov and Holyfix method.
+In this article, we will try to put some light on external limb lengthening methods, the most common of which are the Ilizarov and Holyfix methods.

 We already know Ilizarov is the first successfully and widely used one among external limb lengthening methods out there.
 It has been the number one choice of the people who want to grow taller, for decades.
-Ilizarov method is being abandoned in favor of more modern, comfortable, safe and reliable methods that are being developed.
-However, it is still used by many doctors all over the world and it is the number one go-to method of patients with minimal budget.
+Ilizarov method is being abandoned in favor of more modern, comfortable, safe, and reliable methods that are being developed.
+However, it is still used by many doctors all over the world and it is the number one go-to method for patients with a minimal budget.

 How is surgery performed with external limb lengthening methods?

-First of all, the osteotomy is performed, which means the surgical cutting of the bones.
+First of all, osteotomy is performed, which means the surgical cutting of the bones.
 The surgeon installs Ilizarov devices on both legs and the surgery is finished.
 Patients begin walking, from the next day after surgery.
-Most types of Ilizarov device allow full weight bearing, but patients mostly need a walker for walking first time after surgery.
+Most types of Ilizarov device allow full weight-bearing, but patients mostly need a walker for the walking first time after surgery.

 When you reach the desired amount of height gain, you stop lengthening.
 Now it is time to wait for your bones to heal completely.
 Only after full consolidation, the fixators can be removed.
 It takes approximately 9-12 months for many patients to consolidate.